IhorVoskoboinikov/My_API/README.md

 ## The REST API to the example app is described below:
 ### _Get All Users:_
 > + GET/operation/Get All Users
->   + status == '--'  list all users who have registered from database
+>   + Status == '--'  list all users who have registered from database
->   + status == 'in game'  list all users who in game now from database
+>   + Status == 'in game'  list all users who in game now from database
->   + status == 'out game'  list all users who out game now from database
+>   + Status == 'out game'  list all users who out game now from database

 ### _Created User:_
 > + POST/operation/Created User